Shop

 Stratford, CT

-In the New England area, this is arguably the gold standard of pumpkin beer: harmonious, accessible to the every-day drinker, but with complexity that should appeal to the beer connoisseur.
-The pronounced effect the rum barrel aging has on Roadsmary’s Baby’s other components, a’la vanilla beans, puts this one over the top.
+In New England, this is arguably the gold standard of pumpkin beer: harmonious, accessible to the everyday drinker, but with complexity that should appeal to the beer connoisseur.
+Rum barrel aging has a pronounced effect on Roadsmary’s Baby’s other components, à la vanilla beans, putting this one over the top.

 Pumpkin Ale – Schlafly Beer